 I’ll be honest; this was not on my bucket list; a 3-day kayaking trip was pretty ambitious, even for this girl.
 I know, right?!
 Trying to tell both my son’s “I’m going on a 3-day kayaking adventure up north,” my oldest son sent me texts like “who are you?” and “LMAO!”
 Yes, yes, HILARIOUS, I get it!
 I have a reputation for being a city dweller, and I’m okay with it.

 Truthfully, I had to get my head around this.
 Kayaking and base camping are not my usual, challenging me to get out of my comfort zone.
 That said, I was up for the challenge and didn’t want to disappoint.

 It’s approximately a 6-hour journey from Vancouver, with an overnight in Port McNeill, where we met with our guide from Kingfisher Adventure Tours for a short orientation meeting.
-It was early to rise the next morning, with a quick water taxi to Hanson Island.
-We landed safely on the rocks with our dry bags and supplies, the four of us were ready for three days of adventure with our guides.
+The next morning, it was early to rise with a quick water taxi to Hanson Island.
+We landed safely on the rocks with our dry bags and supplies, and the four of us were ready for three days of adventure with our guides.
 There was no turning back.

 After a pot of french press coffee (hitting the spot) and an orientation tour of base camp, we were ready to go kayaking, cuz, that’s why I’m here, right?
 Our guides were excellent, giving us a quick tutorial on the kayaks and preparing us for what we could expect on our first paddle.

 The weather was overcast, and the water was crystal clear and calm; otherwise, perfect conditions, “Oh my god, I’m actually doing this!”